Who Is Cletis Tout?

-Who is Cletis Tout? is a 2002 crime comedy film written and directed by Chris Ver Wiel and starring Christian Slater, Richard Dreyfuss, Portia de Rossi, RuPaul, and Tim Allen.
+Who Is Cletis Tout? is a 2001 crime comedy film written and directed by Chris Ver Wiel and starring Christian Slater, Richard Dreyfuss, Portia de Rossi, RuPaul, and Tim Allen.
 The film is about mistaken identity getting in the way of recovering a stash of diamonds that was stolen and subsequently hidden more than 20 years earlier.

+Who Is Cletis Tout? premiered at the Toronto International Film Festival on September 12, 2001 and was released by Paramount Classics on July 26, 2002.
+The film received negative reviews from critics and grossed $252,706 against a $9 million budget.

 Plot

 The film is told primarily in flashback, as the film first follows a hitman, Critical Jim, who follows and holds at gunpoint a man he believes is Cletis Tout - but who actually is Finch.
 Because Critical Jim is so fond of film noir and other classic films (such as Casablanca and Breakfast at Tiffany's), he's willing to listen to Finch as he tells his story, imagining it as a film in progress.
 Finch obliges, explaining how he got to be mistaken for Cletis Tout.

 Finch happened to be in the same jail with Micah, who stole diamonds more than 20 years before, then hid the diamonds and soon landed in prison.
 With Finch's help, Micah manages to break out, and the two get new identities for themselves, courtesy of a coroner who owes Finch a favor.

 The problem is that Finch's new identity is that of Cletis Tout, a photojournalist who managed to film Rowdy Virago, a Mafia figure's son, strangling a woman.
 The head of the Mafia gets his men to kill Tout (which is how the coroner got the identity for Finch), but when Finch goes to Tout's apartment to look for his passport, a neighbor calls the police, who inform the mafia head that Cletis Tout is still alive.

 After Micah meets up with his now grown-up daughter, Tess, he's accidentally shot by the men sent to kill Cletis.
 Just before dying, Micah gets Finch to promise to watch after his daughter, and thus Tess and Finch begin an uneasy relationship as they look for the diamonds.
 Meanwhile, the Mafia head decides to bring in a professional hit man, so he contacts Critical Jim to finish the job.
 Critical Jim is more interested in where Finch's story will end - specifically, if he'll be able to reconcile with Tess in the end, giving the story a perfect Hollywood ending.

 In the end, Rowdy is arrested and Critical Jim helps Finch reunite with Tess, killing those who are after Finch.
 Critical Jim then walks away, dancing in homage to Singin' in the Rain.